-The monitoring of a declaration of assets answers to three objectives: verify the coherence of the declaration, detect any important omissions or inexplicable variation of assets and prevent illicit enrichment.
+The monitoring of a declaration of assets fulfills three objectives: verifying the coherence of the declaration, detecting any important omissions or inexplicable variation of assets and preventing illicit enrichment.

-The monitoring of a declaration of interests allows to prevent conflicts of interests.
-Indeed, the identification of potential such situations in the control process can lead to several outcomes depending on the type of conflict of interests.
+The monitoring of a declaration of interests aims to prevent conflicts of interest.
+The identification of such potential situations in the control process can lead to several outcomes depending on the type of conflict of interest.

 The Board of the High Authority defines and adopts a yearly control plan.
 It is based on risk exposure, occupied functions and seniority of the different categories of public officials.
 Control priorities are also bound to legal publication deadlines for the public officials whose declarations are made public on the website of the High Authority.
-All declarations are checked but some of them are subject to a more thorough control.
+All declarations are checked but some of them are controlled more thoroughly.

 _ A specific exposure;

-_ The fact that, upon formal verification, the declarations are visibly incomplete, sent after the delays or erroneous (35% of in-depth controls in 2016);
+_ The fact that, upon formal verification, the declarations are visibly incomplete, sent after the timeframe or erroneous;

 _ Red flags (civil society organizations, citizens, other administrations, etc.);

-_ Abnormalities revealed in controlling assets variation during the mandate or time in office (40% of in-depth controls in 2016).
+_ Abnormalities revealed in controlling assets variation during the mandate or time in office.

 The High Authority also uses a number of publicly available databases (open or upon subscription) such as commercial registries, etc. An internal software has been designed and is currently being used to centralize all information (news, social media, databases, etc.) on public officials falling in the scope of the missions entrusted to the High Authority.